 While using the name, I thought it made life easier.
 However, a couple of years ago, a simple question from my partner, ‘Why are you not using your real name?’ made me reconsider this idea.
 When he heard my story, he encouraged me to use my Korean name, and despite the initial difficulty in pronunciation for him, he began calling me ‘Hyunji.’
 When he and his family members used my real name, I felt a sense of gratitude and realized it was a matter of personal choice.

-Upon embracing my real name, I experienced a greater sense of acknowledgment and authenticity, realizing that I was being true to myself rather than using a fictional name from my childhood.
+Upon embracing my real name, I experienced a greater sense of acknowledgment and authenticity, realizing that I was being true to myself rather than using a fictional name from my childhood for others’ convenience.
 Of course, living in an international environment, difficulties arise when introducing myself to strangers sometimes, but I’ve come to understand that using my real name is not a necessity but an added benefit.

-In the past couple of years, as I entered the professional world, I started using my Korean name, ‘Hyunji.’
-Despite the occasional mispronunciations and the extra time it takes for people to memorize, I am proud to be ‘Hyunji,’ resonating with my true ‘identity,’ a name my father bestowed with the meanings of ‘Wise (hyun)’ and ‘knowledge (ji),’ qualities I aspire to embody as a person one day.
+In the past couple of years, as I entered the professional world, I started using only my Korean name, ‘Hyunji(현지)’ Despite the occasional mispronunciations and the extra time it takes for people to memorize, I am proud to be ‘Hyunji,’ resonating with my true ‘identity,’ a name my father bestowed with the meanings of ‘Wise (Hyun; 어질)’ and ‘knowledge (Ji; 뜻),’ qualities I aspire to embody as a person one day.